saleor/app-sdk/docs/saleor-webhook.md

 To inform your App about events originated from Saleor, you need to expose a webhook handler, which Saleor will call with POST request.

-To avoid boilerplate, App SDK provides utility that abstracts connection details, allowing developers to focus on business logic.
+The App SDK provides a utility that abstracts connection details and auth, allowing developers to focus on business logic.

-There are 2 working classes
+Depending on the type of the webhook, you can choose one of the classes:

 - `SaleorAsyncWebhook`
 - `SaleorSyncWebhook`